otkstudio/otk.studio/src/markdown-pages/programme.md

 url: "https://programme.app/download"
 ---

 ### Programme takes an algorithmic approach to generating effective workout plans designed uniquely for people of all abilities, available equipment, time and preference.
-In co-founding Programme, Oliver focuses on creative direction, user experience, algorithm design, software engineering, and growth.
+As a founding partner, OTK Studio delivers on creative direction, product design and software engineering.